 Assuming you’ve made this bread pudding from scratch, the first thing you want to be aware of before freezing it is that it needs to be completely cooled.
 Room temperature.
 Never put anything hot in your freezer, least of all bread.

 If you’ve made a sauce to go along with your pudding, keep it separate.
-Sauce can be frozen in any freezer-safe container, just make sure you leave enough room for it to expand a bit.
+The sauce can be frozen in any freezer-safe container, just make sure you leave enough room for it to expand a bit.

 In order to freeze and thaw evenly, it’s best to store your pudding in individual pieces.
 This will help it freeze faster and it also makes it easier to sneak out a single portion when you want a little treat to yourself.

 Tupperware containers are also easier to label than aluminum foil, and it’s always good to put a date on anything you freeze.
-Frozen bread pudding will stay fresh for up to 3 months if you store it carefully.
+The frozen bread pudding will stay fresh for up to 3 months if you store it carefully.